Chest Wall Disorder: Pectus Excavatum

 How Is Pectus Excavatum Diagnosed?

-Health care providers diagnose pectus excavatum based on a physical exam and a child's medical history.
+Health care providers diagnose pectus excavatum based on a physical exam.
 If needed, they might also order tests such as:

-- computed tomography (CT) scan and/or a chest MRI to see the severity and degree of compression on the heart and lungs
+- CT scan and/or a chest MRI to see the severity and degree of compression on the heart and lungs

 - echocardiogram to test heart function

 - pulmonary function tests to check lung volume